hungnguyen10897/THA-Data-Engineer/README.md

 ![](images/5000-88.png)

-No errors for 5000 requests over 1 minute
+No errors for 5000 requests over 1 minute, [details](https://drive.google.com/file/d/1sa9D_LBb_8rIby28COITDbheNI3u9VI8/view?usp=sharing) (download and view from browser)

 <br/>

 ![](images/10000-200.png)

-About 4% error rate for 10000 requests over 1 minute
+About 4% error rate for 10000 requests over 1 minute, [details](https://drive.google.com/file/d/1AXwfi-9UJnsSseLF_Q7RUTcmrWlGGuVj/view?usp=sharing) (download and view from browser)

 It appears the performance is mostly dependent on Redshift scale and not much on Lightsail.
 This observation aligns with implementation intentions where I put most computation needs to Redshift.